Perekur/AntonPN.LabourDB/ReadMe.md

     select * from [dbo].[vw_ViolatedBreakRules]
 ```

-In case if you are not will be ready to download and deploy ... you can use InitScriptWithSolution.sql and perform it in ManagementStudio</br>
+In case if you don't wan't to deploy DB.. you can use initial script for generate fake data for couple of employees</br>
+The initial data saved in **InitScriptWithSolution.sql** so it can be opened in the ManagementStudio</br>
-There is a code for the query which should return the **NumberOfNotSatisfiedRules** based on the initial script.
+The script which return the **NumberOfNotSatisfiedRules** been added to the end of the mentioned file.

 ```sql
 WITH TimeBreaksInfo AS (